 - 3. Add a User Defined Function library and set the name to "CrmHelpers" or similar.
 This library will contain functions that the rules will call to query Dynamics. - 4.
 Add a User Defined Function to the new library.
 The example below shows a UDF that will be used to execute the QueryCollection method on the DynamicsDriver.
-Fill out the UDF with script that will call a method on the DynamicsDriver.

-Note: The methods on the DynamicsDriver are designed to be reused for more than one Entity type, Field, or set of Fields.
+Fill out the UDF with script that will call a method on the DynamicsDriver. - Note: The methods on the DynamicsDriver are designed to be reused for more than one Entity type, Field, or set of Fields.
 The name of the Target Field or Collection should be supplied as a string.
 When querying a Collection of results, an optional "where" clause can be provided that will be forwarded to calls against the CRM SDK.
-In addition, an "order by" clause can be provided to return sorted results.

-Important: This integration pattern relies on the "Context" object that is available from irScript.
+In addition, an "order by" clause can be provided to return sorted results. - Important: This integration pattern relies on the "Context" object that is available from irScript.
 The Context object returns information based on the context under which a given UDF is executed.
-For example, when executing an Entity Rule Set, the Context.Entity returns a reference to the Entity against which the current Rule Set is executing.
-The Context and its child properties are passed to the DynamicsDriver so it has enough information to form calls to Dynamics 365 and map responses back to the InRule Rule Session.

-Note: The Context.FunctionLibraries property can be used to create calls to the .NET assembly library methods, such as the methods imported in Step 5 above.
+For example, when executing an Entity Rule Set, the Context.
+Entity returns a reference to the Entity against which the current Rule Set is executing.
+The Context and its child properties are passed to the DynamicsDriver so it has enough information to form calls to Dynamics 365 and map responses back to the InRule Rule Session. - Important: When using Context with a Decision, Context.Entity cannot be used by Decisions.
+Instead, the UDF will need to pass the entity in as a parameter. - Note: The Context.FunctionLibraries property can be used to create calls to the .NET assembly library methods, such as the methods imported in Step 5 above.
 The following script example demonstrates how to use the Context object in irScript to form a call to a static .NET method: